favonia/cloudflare-ddns/README.markdown

 ### ✅️ Validation and Testing

-#### Test a new setup safely with explicit IPs
+#### Test a new setup with explicit IPs

 Use this when you want to validate the updater without waiting for a real IP change.

-Point the updater at dedicated test names and feed it explicit test IPs:
+Point the updater at dedicated test domain names and feed it explicit test IPs:

 ```yaml
 environment: